Chicken Enchiladas With Homemade Red Enchilada Sauce

 Try these delicious twists on the original

-Replace the chicken with a mix of sautéed bell peppers, onions, and black beans.
+Replace the chicken with a mix of sautéed bell peppers, zucchini, and black beans for a delicious vegetarian version.

 Common Mistakes to Avoid